-The Doctor of Worship Studies degree was the first accredited doctoral program in the world with its entire curriculum formed around worship studies.
-It is designed for worship teachers, music ministers, worship leaders and pastors; every course deals specifically with worship and integrates the classic theological disciplines and biblical studies.
-Students who graduate from this course of study will be able to reflect on worship through the disciplines of Scripture, history, theology, and cultural analysis.
+The Doctor of Worship Studies degree is a unique and ground-breaking program with its entire curriculum formed around worship studies.
+It is designed for church leaders including worship leaders, pastors, music ministers, parish musicians, professors, worship teachers, liturgists, artists, missionaries, etc. Every course deals specifically with worship, yet integrates the classic theological disciplines as well.
+Students who graduate from this course of study will be able to reflect on worship through the disciplines of Scripture, history, theology and cultural analysis.
 All studies are geared toward the mission of the church to give witness to God’s redeeming work in the world and to fulfill the mandate of the Great Commission.

-The purpose of the doctoral program is both to encourage spiritual formation and to educate, so as to prepare the student to minister to the minds and hearts of God’s people.
-IWS will help you:
+The purpose of the doctorate program is not only to educate, but to encourage spiritual formation so as to prepare the student to minister to both the minds and the hearts of God’s people.
+The Institute for Worship Studies will help you:

-- re-evaluate your personal spirituality and ministry in light of the shift from modernity to postmodernity.
+- Re-evaluate your personal spirituality and ministry in light of cultural contexts, including the shift from modernity to postmodernity.

-- develop the ability to think deeply about your ministry as it relates to the disciplines of theology and to the ministries of the church.
+- Develop the ability to think deeply about your ministry as it relates to the disciplines of theological thought and to the ministries of the church.

-- learn how to listen to the text of culture and to discern how biblical faith is communicated within the current post-Christian cultural setting.
+- Learn how to listen to the text of culture and to discern how biblical faith is communicated within multiple cultural settings.

 Doctor of Worship Studies Courses